ovis-hpc/ldms/ldms/scripts/ldms_pll-ldms-static-test.rst

    |
    | Waits until all daemons given have been seen by first rank in the job
      to have the schema named.
 A WAIT_ALL across all ranks of the job follows.
+     This is an expensive operation, validating 1-4 daemons per second.

 LDMS_LS_WAIT_STORM <schema> timeout> <daemon numbers>
    |
-   | As LDMS_LS_WAIT, but all daemons given check for the schema instead of just
+   | As LDMS_LS_WAIT, but all daemons check for the schema instead of just
      the first rank.
      At high daemon counts, this can fail due to system limits on number of files open or to limits on number of active connections supported in a high speed network